Ýmir Vigfússon

 Ymir Vigfusson is an Icelandic hacker, computer science professor, and entrepreneur.
-He is the co-founder and CTO of Keystrike, a cybersecurity company, and Associate Professor at Emory University, where he directs the Emory Simbiosys (Simulation, Systems, and Biology) lab.
+He is the co-founder and CTO of Keystrike, a cybersecurity company, and former Associate Professor at Emory University, where he co-directed the Emory SimBioSys (Simulation, Systems, and Biology) lab with Avani Wildani.

 Cybersecurity career

 In 2011, as Assistant Professor at Reykjavik University, Vigfusson created an annual hacking competition to raise national awareness of cybersecurity.
 Unlike the customary jeopardy format, the competition departed from norms by having contestants hack and maintain access to one another's workstations live on stage in front of an audience and cameras, while receiving points for maintaining backdoor access to other computers.
 Featuring a scoreboard, educational commentary by Vigfusson, and live music, the events were extensively covered by media in Iceland.
 The international press also showed interest, including a reporter at Vocativ who asked Vigfusson to hack them live on air.
 Using the contests as a model, Vigfusson incorporated competitive hacking into annual undergraduate courses on cybersecurity at both Reykjavik University and Emory University.

 In 2014, Vigfusson gave a talk at TEDxReykjavik titled simply "Why I teach people how to hack".
 The talk, arguing that learning cybersecurity through hacking was essential to understanding cyberdefense and also more fun, became a viral phenomenon that received over 1.8 million views.
 Vigfusson was invited back in 2019, where, while wearing a balaclava, he delivered the talk "You should learn how to hack" that received over 350,000 views.
 In the lectures and a later cybersecurity podcast, Vigfusson revealed that he "grew up as a hacker", having gotten his first job as a teenager at an ISP after notifying them that he had hacked their servers, and that he was among the first developers of format string exploits.
 He also claimed to have "stopped hacking after developing a moral compass" and that he has since been "seeking amends for [his] past".

 In 2013, Vigfusson co-founded Syndis, a penetration testing company and consultancy based in Reykjavík, and stayed on its Board of Directors until the company was acquired by Origo hf. in 2021.
 Syndis became the de-facto cybersecurity company in Iceland and received multiple IT accolades during the period.
 In 2018, he co-founded Adversary, an online platform for cybersecurity education, where developers are placed in the shoes of hackers.
 Adversary was acquired by Secure Code Warrior in 2020.

 In 2023, Vigfusson co-founded Keystrike, a company producing synonymous cybersecurity products that allow for secure remote access even when the user has been compromised, but without needing additional user input.
 The idea behind Keystrike received Emory University's "Innovation of the Year" award.
 Vigfusson and the founding team were invited to the prestigious Berkeley SkyDeck accelerator program in 2023 and secured angel and pre-seed investment the same year.